 The most common types of medical malpractice include:

 - Lack of informed consent

 - Nursing home abuse and neglect

 Many victims of medical malpractice are unaware of the severity of the situation, and unaware that they are able to file a claim to pursue damages.
-If you were injured by a medical professional, a knowledgeable medical malpractice attorney will investigate the details of your injury and provide recommendations on the next steps.
+If you were injured by a medical professional, a knowledgeable medical malpractice attorney will investigate the details of your injury and provide recommendations on next steps.

-At Spar & Bernstein, we offer a free initial consultation to research your case and provide expert legal advice to determine your options.
+At Spar & Bernstein, we offer a free initial consultation to research your case and provide legal advice to determine your options.

 The parties that can be held accountable for medical malpractice include, but are not limited to: